June 4, 2025

 Why video creators should use project management software

+If you want to collaborate with a team, stay on schedule, and keep every aspect of your production on track, project management software can be your secret weapon.
 Getting acquainted with a new system has a learning curve, but if you’re serious about filmmaking, we think it’s worth it.
 Some benefits of using production management software include:

-It allows for better organization and task management
+It improves organization and task management

 Video production can be… well, quite a production.
 Writing a script and assembling your cast is just the start — you also need to think through where you’re going to shoot, what permits might be needed, what crew you’ll require, and if and how you’re going to feed them, among other concerns.
 And that’s before you hit the editing bay for post-production!
 Committing to project management software built for video creators allows you to keep track of all of the pieces of this complicated puzzle.

-It lets you allocate project resources effectively
+It helps you allocate project resources effectively

 When you can see the arc of the production, it’s easier to be strategic about what you’ll do when.
 Can the budget accommodate a sound editor and sushi lunch on shoot days?
 Is your co-producer supposed to be on set and in meetings for another project during the same week?
 Do what you can to avoid trouble early, because no matter what, something unexpected will come up and throw a wrench in your plans at some point anyway.
 The more organized you are, the less likely it is that chaos will ruin your plans.

-It provides for better communication
+It improves communication

 Make sure your entire production team is on the same page about schedule and budget, with all of the information they need included in a centralized location that gets updated in real time.